Bin-Chen-Lab/insilicoCell/InsilicoCell/benchmarking.md

 Performance summary files are saved as CSV files in `InsilicoCell/evaluation/`.
 The file "summary_mean_across_entities.csv" contains the mean entity-wise performance.
 Each file in the subfolder `per_entity` contains more detailed per-entity performance.

-Reference on the mean entity-wise performance per task from InsilicoCell's prediction:
+Reference on the mean entity-wise performance per task from InsilicoCell's prediction is shown below:
 | Task | Type | Correlation (r) | AUROC |
 |------|-------|--------|----------------|
 | Drug-induced gene expression change | Regression | 0.67 (sample-level holdout) / 0.41 (entity-level holdout)|  |